skyproductionsYT/LettaDIscordBot/README.md

   <h1>Letta Discord Bot Example</h1>
 </div>

-Deploy your own AI chatbot built on [Letta](https://www.letta.com/) with AI agents that live forever and learn from experience.
+Deploy your own Discord AI chatbot built on [Letta](https://www.letta.com/), with an agent that can live forever and learn from experience.

 <div align="center">
 |